Sri Ramakrishna Hospital

 Sri Ramakrishna Hospital is a 1000-bedded multi-specialty hospital located in Coimbatore, Tamil Nadu.
 The hospital was started in 1975.
-Sri Ramakrishna Hospital was established and is run by the SNR Sons Trust that was founded in the year 1970 by Late Shri.
-R. Chinnasamy Naidu, Late Prof. P.R.
-Ramaswamy Naidu, Late Shri.
-R. Doraisami Naidu, and Late Shri.
-R. Venkatesalu Naidu, the sons of Shri S. N. Rangaswamy Naidu.
+Sri Ramakrishna Hospital was established and is run by the SNR Sons Trust that was founded in the year 1970 by Mr. R. Doraiswamy Naidu (RD) and Sevaratna Dr. R. Venkatesalu, sons of Sri.
+S.N.
+Rangasamy Naidu.
 The trust successfully runs 15 organizations that caters to the social causes of society primarily focusing on Health Care, Education and Service.

-The trust is a living testament to the dream of Shri S. N. Rangaswamy Naidu, whose sons devoted their lives to fulfilling it.
-Today it successfully runs 15 organizations that cater to social needs, primarily focusing on healthcare, education, and service under the vision and leadership of Shri.
-Sundar Ramakrishnan, Managing Trustee; Shri.
-Narendran Soundararaj Joint Managing Trustee; Shri.
-Ramakrishna VijayaKumhar, Trustee; Shri.
-Lakshminarayanaswamy Doraiswamy, Trustee.

 Sevaratna Dr. R. Venkatesalu (RV) and Mr. R. Doraiswamy Naidu (RD) single-handedly established the Ramakrishna group and the SNR and sons trust on the land owned by his family.
 RV's wife late Mrs. Velumani ammal, daughter of PSG Ganga Naidu, played a pivotal role in the creation of the trust.

-The hospital was accredited by NABH (National Accreditation Board for Hospitals & Healthcare Providers) and has received “Advanced Stroke Center” recognition, further solidifying its commitment to excellence in healthcare.
-Additionally, it has also opened a “Natural Birth Center” providing comprehensive care for expectant mothers.
-Sri Ramakrishna Hospital was among the pioneers of cardiology, cancer treatment,IVF, kidney transplantation, neurology, and more in the Kongu Region, performing these procedures for the first time in Tamil Nadu.
+This hospital is accredited by NABH (National Accreditation Board for Hospitals & Healthcare Providers).
+The hospital was among the pioneers of cardiology, cancer treatment, IVF, kidney transplantation, neurology among others in the Kongu Region performing these procedures for the first time in Tamil Nadu.

-The hospital has also won the Guinness World Record for signing up 13,206 people as organ donors in eight hours.

 Facilities

-The original hospital has 1,000 beds and trained staff offering advanced treatments and procedures, from advanced neurosurgery to chemotherapy, stem cell transplantation, and organ transplants.
-Hospital-specialized gynecological and obstetrical care is provided to ensure safe deliveries.
-Further, the hospital boasts state-of-the-art imaging facilities, including the region's first dual-source CT and MRI scan.
+The original hospital has 1000 beds with trained staff offering advanced treatments and procedures ranging from advanced neurosurgery to chemotherapy to stem cell transplantation to organ transplants.

-At the 230-bed super-specialty block.

 Online consultation

 Sri Ramakrishna Hospital has online doctor consultations with all the doctors, it enabled people to connect with the doctors during COVID-19.
 A range of doctors from various major and minor departments are available online to answer the patient's health concerns.

-SRH Connect Mobile App Android and iOS: The exclusive mobile app and WhatsApp allow individuals to book appointments with doctors in over 20 departments.